yLuciano14/StonksCraft-2/README.md

 # StonkCraft 2

-This is the official repository and issue-tracker for All TechMagic Plus
+This is the official repository and issue-tracker for StonksCraft 2

 Does "All The Mods" really contain ALL THE MODS?
 No, of course not.